PaloAltoNetworks/iot-automated-solution/README.md

 and IoT readiness including:

     * Cortex Data Lake (CDL) implementation Ansible playbook
-    * Update log-forwarding profiles with CDL and Enhancement Application logging
+    * Update log-forwarding profiles with CDL and Enhancement Application logging.
     * For 10.x NGFW DHCP servers, enable DHCP session broadcast
     * For pre-10.x NGFW DHCP servers, convert to a logic interface server and DHCP relay
     * Add a DHCP security policy for visbility
     * Configuration/system validation checks for CDL and IoT configuration elements

+For more details about each element in the IoT Configuration workflow, navigate to the according subdirectory to view additional READMEs.

-## IoT Configuration Skillets
+### IoT Configuration Skillets

-Working in tandem with the workflow, simple configuration skillets designed to update the NGFW configuration to be CDL/IoT ready.
+Simple configuration skillets designed to update the NGFW configuration to be CDL/IoT ready and are used by the above IoT Configuration Workflow.

-## IoT Validation Skillet
+### IoT Validation Skillet

-Validate key CDL and IoT NGFW elements to help users discover missing elements required for IoT readiness
+Validate key CDL and IoT NGFW elements to help users discover missing elements required for IoT readiness.
+Used by the above IoT Configuration Workflow.

 ## IoT POC built using HomeSkillet Add-on Configuration

-Augment the HomeSkillet configuration for an IoT configuration and POC.
+Augment the HomeSkillet configuration for an IoT configuration and PoC.

     * Leverage the IoT workflow elements for CDL and IoT readiness
     * Additional interface configuration for an IoT broker server